s99100532/ecommerce-deno/README.md

 1. Enter app container as above
 2. Run `deno task test`

+> [!WARNING]
+> Run test will TRUNCATE all the tables, make sure to use dev database.

 # Remark

 - if deno is installed with a existing database instead of using docker, the